MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 (add Match edit rule screen)

-### Editing Match Pairs Order
+#### Editing Match Pairs Order
 In addition to roles, we can edit the order by which our entities will be matched.
 This is done by clicking the *Add Match Pair* option:

 (Add Match image from figma and highlight the Add Match Pair click-to-action)

-In the example below, Salesforce Sales Data and Dynamics Sales Data were defined as the first match pair and hence will be the first two entities to be matched.
-Next, the user added another match pair (found in row two): This pair includes the matched data set that results from the first match and a new customer entity that was selected by the user.
-The same process repeats for the third match pair.
+- In the example below, *Salesforce Sales Data* and *Dynamics Sales Data* were defined as the first match pair and hence will be the first two entities to be matched.
+Next, the user added another match pair (shown in row two): This pair includes the matched data set that resulted from the first match and a new customer entity that was selected by the user.
+The same process repeats for the third pair.

 (add Match Rules Experimnt 1 image from figma)

+- Upon clicking *Save* at the right bottom corner of the Match screen, the match pairs will be matched according to the order specified.
+Moreover, each and each match pair will be matched according to the rules specified for that match pair.

 ### Merge
-Content.
+This is the last step within the data configuration process and it's all about reconciling conflicting data.
+An examples for such a conflicting data might be the customer name which resides in two of your datasets but shows a little bit different (Grant Marshall versus Grant for instance), or a phone number format that slightly differs (617-803-0910 versus 6178030910 for instance).
+Merging those conflicting data points is done on a attribute-by-attribute basis and is specified below.

+- Step One:

 ## Enrichment